dr2633/dr2633/README.md

 ### Derek Rosenzweig
-Founder and AI Engineer, Runtime Labs · San Francisco
+Founder, Runtime Labs · San Francisco

 I'm building programmable memory and runtime systems for long-horizon agent planning.
 My focus is on developing UI and infrastructure that align agent behavior with real-world time, feedback, and memory — enabling grounded, adaptive, and traceable intelligence.